-See our Child Protection Policy and our Use of Images Policy.
+See our Child Protection and our Use of Images Policies for more information on our use of photographs and videos.

 14. Data Protection by Design and Default

 We will put measures in place to show that we have integrated data protection into all of our data processing activities, including: